-The Fox News scandal is about an entire organization that internalized sexual harassment as part of its standard operations.
 Ultimately, the Fox News scandal isn’t a story about Roger Ailes being rotten.
 It’s a story about an entire rotten organization that internalized the sexual harassment and abuse of women as part of its standard operations, until the only recourse for a sexual harassment victim was to appeal to another, yet more powerful sexual harasser.

 That is a story familiar to most harassment victims.
 Even if Milo is gone from Twitter for good, his 380,000 followers are still active on the site.
 And they’re currently raining hell down on those they perceive to have victimized him.